Billionaire Profile

 Founded Just Co., Ltd.

-This company would later become Pan Pacific International Holdings (PPIH)
+Which later became Pan Pacific International Holdings (PPIH).

 1989